ssulivan11/cue-generator/README.md

    2:50 - 2.
 Track Name 02
    ```

-3. Now can click to select all in the output or download a CUE file based on the name you provided.
+3. Now you can either click to select and copy all in the output or download a CUE file based on the file name you provided.